philippinesPHTGO

 Key Port Metrics

-Essential performance indicators and operational statistics for Tagoloan Port
+Essential performance indicators and operational statistics for Tagaloan Port

 Annual TEUs

-Approximately 40,000 TEUs have been processed over the last year, reflecting significant trade activity
+Approximately 35,000 TEUs processed over the past year, indicating strong trade activity

 Last 12 months container volume